brentd09/AZ040Labs/PowerShell-Lab-03.md

     Get-ControlPanelItem
     ```
     </Strong></details>
-1. Display the names and descriptions, sorted by name, of the Control Panel items in the **System and Security** category.
+1. Display the Name and Category, sorted by Name, of the Control Panel items in the **System and Security** category.
     <details><summary>Click for hint</summary><Strong>

     ```PowerShell